-In the European Union (EU), hundreds of financial crimes such as fraud and money laundering commit each year.
-However, the rate at which victims can recover their assets state as 2%.
-To prevent this significant threat, Europol has given the task of establishing the European Financial and Economic Crime Center (EFECC) by the EU member states.
+In the European Union (EU), hundreds of financial crimes, such as fraud and money laundering, commit each year.
+However, the rate at which victims can recover their assets is stated as 2%.
+To prevent this significant threat, Europol has given the task of establishing the European Financial and Economic Crime Center (EFECC) in the EU member states.
 This development is also a result of Europol's 2020+ strategy.

 EFECC will be part of Europol's current organizational structure and consolidate all financial intelligence and economic crime capabilities into a single asset.
 The unit consists of 65 international experts and analysts.
 It will provide operational support and analytical capacity for financial crime research to strengthen operational effectiveness, increase operational visibility, and enhance stakeholder management and funding opportunities.

 Europol's report on financial crimes in the EU provides an overview of the most threatening events in economic and financial crimes, including various types of fraud, the production and distribution of counterfeit goods, and money laundering.
 A notable area of risk identified by Europol, among others, is the growing relationship between cryptocurrencies and money laundering activities.
 The establishment of the EFECC forms part of the European Commission's Action Plan (Action Plan) for a wide Union policy to prevent terrorist financing and money laundering.

 - EU-level inspection

 - a support and cooperation mechanism for financial intelligence units

 - better use of information for enforcing criminal law; and